peterolson/BigInteger.js/README.md

 Note that Javascript numbers larger than `9007199254740992` and smaller than `-9007199254740992` are not precisely represented numbers and will not produce exact results.
 If you are dealing with numbers outside that range, it is better to pass in strings.

+Method Chaining
+---
+Note that bigInt operations return bigInts, which allows you to chain methods, for example:

+    var salary = bigInt(dollarsPerHour).times(hoursWorked).plus(randomBonuses)

 Constants
 ---